Esh Shaheinab: Pottery in context

 Neolithic examples from Esh Shaheinab varied widely in shape and size, suggesting a variety of uses.
 This pottery was more refined in terms of technological skill and knowledge of manufacturing.
 The needs for these vessels varied greatly which required the ability to make variations of pottery that were adapted to meet these needs, resulting in thinner pots and burnishing treatments that were not present before.
 The use of these pots for cooking represents a radical change in the consumption of food for these peoples.
-They were now able to eat previously unedible foods due to the elimination of toxins through cooking therefore, expanding their diets.
+They were now able to eat previously inedible foods due to the elimination of toxins through cooking therefore, expanding their diets.
 This not only allowed for a bigger population through a new surplus of subsistence resources but, Elena A.A.
 Garcea also suggests, it also allowed for a reduced weaning period in infants which in turn increases the survival rate of infants and the fertility of females further increasing populations.

 The increase in the use of animal dung in the Neolithic tradition likely suggest the greater use of cattle as a means of subsistence.
 As these hunter-fisher-gatherer societies transitioned to pastoralist communities, cattle became more abundant however, they did not become pastoralists immediately.
 They continued to be sedentary with the slow implementation of cattle, eventually becoming nomadic herders.
 This is exemplified in the reduced use of animal dung in the burnishing of Late Neolithic traditions.